Theodosis/pacman.js/README.md

 Pacman.js
 =========
-Pacman.js is the [well-known game](http://en.wikipedia.org/wiki/Pac-Man), written in JavaScript.
+Pacman.js is the [well-known game](http://en.wikipedia.org/wiki/Pac-Man), written in JavaScript and html5.

 Controls
 --------